-(Exact name of registrant as specified in its charter)

-New Jersey

-(State or other jurisdiction of incorporation or organization)

-22-2746503 R S Employer Identification

-(I.R.S.
-Employer Identification No.) 87123

-(Zip Code)

-10420 Research Road, SE, Albuquerque, New Mexico

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (505) 332-5000

-Securities registered pursuant to Section 12(b) of the Act: Title of each class: Name of each exchange on which registered:

-Common Stock, No Par Value NASDAQ

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗆 Yes 🖾 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. 🗆 Yes 🖾 No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🖾 Yes $\Box$ No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-□ Large accelerated filer

-☑ Accelerated filer □ Non-accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

-The aggregate market value of common stock held by non-affiliates of the registrant as of March 30, 2007 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$203.8 million, based on the closing sale price of \$5.00 per share of common stock as reported on the NASDAQ Global Market.
+(Exact name of registrant as specified in its charter) New Jersey 22-2746503 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10420 Research Road, SE, Albuquerque, New M Iexico 87123 (Address of principal executive offices) (Zip Code) Registrant's tele ephone number, includ ding area code: (505) 332-5000 Securities registered pursuant to Section 12(b) of the Act: Title of each class: Name of each exchange on which registered: Common Stock, No NASDAQ Jo Par Value Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seas soned issuer, as defined d in Rule 405 of the Securities Act. £Yes TNo Indicate by check mark if the registrant is not required to file e reports pursuant to Se ection 13 or 15(d) of the Act. £Yes TNo to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1 was required to file such reports), and (2) has been subject to such fi Regulation S-K is not contained herein, and will not be contained, to the porated by reference in Part III of this Form 10-K or any amendment to Indicate by check mark whether the registrant is a large acce large accelerated filer" in Rule 12b-2 of the Exchange Act. (£Large accelerated filer erated filer, or a non-accelerated filer.
+See definition of "accelerated filer ed filer £Non-accelerated filer ' and Indicate by check mark whether the registrant is a shell com pany (as defined in Ru ule 12b-2 of the Act). £Yes TNo istrant as of March 30, 2007(the last business day of the registrant's med on the closing sale price of \$5.00 per share of common stock as repo

-The number of shares outstanding of the registrant's no par value common stock as of December 26, 2007 was 52,253,883.
+The number of shares outstanding of the registrant's no par value common stock as of December 26, 2007was 52,253,883.